 - were not sentenced to prison or had your prison sentence suspended; or

-2. In New York, you CANNOT vote with a criminal record if you:
+New Yorkers who CANNOT vote with a criminal record:

-- are currently incarcerated for a felony conviction; or
+New Yorkers who are currently incarcerated for a felony conviction are ineligible to vote.

 Misdemeanors do not impact your right to vote.
 You may still register and vote if you are in jail for a misdemeanor or are awaiting trial, however you will need to vote by absentee ballot.